 - Learn the steps to take immediately following a disaster to secure your homes and protect your neighborhood.

-- Identify the skills and equipment each neighbor has that are useful for an effective and timely disaster response.
+- Identify the skills and equipment each neighbor has that are useful for effective and timely disaster response.
 Knowing which neighbor has supplies and skills helps your disaster response, and allows everyone to contribute in a meaningful way.

 - Establish a neighborhood contact list that helps identify those with specific needs such as the elderly, disabled, or children who may be home alone during certain hours of the day.

 - Work together as a team to evaluate your neighborhood during the first hours following a disaster, and take the necessary actions to care for yourself and your neighbors.

 - Review the Map Your Neighborhood meeting guide PDF or the video guide.
 A quick review will increase your comfort level with the idea of organizing your neighbors and explain the program developed by Dr. LuAn Johnson.

-- Contact the Bainbridge Island Fire Department at to make arrangements for BIFD representatives to make a presentation to your group.
+- Contact to make arrangements for MYN representatives to make a presentation to your group.
 If you live in a larger neighborhood, consider limiting the meeting to less than 20 homes.

 - Host your MYN meeting.
 The MYN meeting is designed to bring together neighbors to discuss plans for taking care of themselves during a disaster when emergency responders may not be able to help them.
-During this time, neighbors can share information about resources they can utilze together to care for their neighborhood.
+During this time, neighbors can share information about resources they can utilize together to care for their neighborhood.